 Obsessions are unwanted, unpleasant and repeated thoughts, images, doubts or ruminations in your mind.
 You try not to think about them, but they won’t go away.
-Individuals with obsessions experience shocking or blasphemous single words or short phrases.
-They may wonder for hours whether you might have caused an accident or misfortune to someone, endlessly argue with themselves or bothered, in a way that other people are not, if things are not in the exactly the right order, not balanced or not in the right place
+They may wonder for hours whether you might have caused an accident or misfortune to someone, endlessly argue with themselves or bothered, in a way that other people are not if things are not in exactly the right order, not balanced or not in the right place.

 Compulsions are mental acts or repetitive behaviour.
-Individuals with OCD experience obsessional thoughts like counting or saying a special word over and over again or avoidance by avoiding to touch particular objects, go to certain places or take risks or accepting responsibility.
-They may have rituals such as wash hands frequently or repeatedly ask others to tell you that everything is alright.
+Individuals with OCD experience obsessional thoughts like counting or saying a special word over and over again or avoidance by avoiding touching particular objects, going to certain places taking risks or accepting responsibility.
+They may have rituals such as washing hands frequently or repeatedly asking others to tell them that everything is alright.